-The second, and more likely, suggestion is to say that Paul’s and Titus' visit was after Paul's Roman imprisonment (Acts 28), some time after the end of the Book of Acts.
-This would give enough time, as Paul was not martyred until after the Fire of Rome in A.D.
-64, two or three years after the end of his imprisonment in Rome.
+The second, and more likely, suggestion is to say that Paul’s and Titus' visit was after Paul's Roman imprisonment (Acts 28), some time after the end of the Book of Acts, during what is often called his fourth missionary journey.
+This would give enough time, as Paul was not martyred until after the Fire of Rome in AD 64, two or three years after the end of his imprisonment in Rome.

 In the letter to Titus, we can clearly know that Paul wrote the letter on his way to Nicopolis, but we cannot be sure exactly when.
 As we study this letter, we will find that this lack of solid information in no way hinders our study.

 Problems with false teachers in the Church on Crete